rubuscode/Metro-Exodus-Save-FIX/README.md

 - Run the application with administrator privileges<br>

 <h2>🔰 How to Build the Program?</h2>
-In you don't want to build the project, you can find it already built <a href="https://github.com/JayW24/MetroExodus_SaveFix">here</a>
+In you don't want to build the project, you can find it already built <a href="https://github.com/JayW24/MetroExodus_SaveFix">here</a>.<br>
+➜ RUST Installation<br>
+1. Download Installer for <a href="https://static.rust-lang.org/rustup/dist/x86_64-pc-windows-msvc/rustup-init.exe">x64</a>, or <a href="https://static.rust-lang.org/rustup/dist/i686-pc-windows-msvc/rustup-init.exe">x86</a> bits<br>

 <h2>🎃 Author note:</h2>
 ➜ This program has been entirely developed by me, although it was inspired by the following project: <a href="https://github.com/JayW24/MetroExodus_SaveFix">CLICK</a>